VishwaasHegde/IncariAssessment/README.md

    2. `docker compose -f docker-compose-cpu.yml up -d` if you have a CPU
 4. If you are running for the first time, the above command will take at least 10 minutes (depending on your network connection), as it downloads the Llama3.1 model and creates an image
 5. From the next time onwards, it hardly takes time to get the system running
-6. Important Note: Make sure your system does not have ports (for localhost) 8051, 8026, 8025, 11434 allotted to some other program, if some other program is accessing these ports, make sure to stop them.
+6. **Important Note**: Make sure your system does not have ports (for localhost) 8051, 8026, 8025, 11434 allotted to some other program, if some other program is accessing these ports, make sure to stop them or change their ports
 7. Go to the URL http://localhost:8501/
 8. Give an input in the chat window, example: "Navigate to a new page after a delay of 3 seconds when the user clicks a button." and then click `Send`